Recommendations

 • other chronic physical health or mental health problems

-• personal, social and environmental factors that contributed to their depression (see recommendation 1.2.7) and that are still present (for example, relationship problems, ongoing stress, poverty, isolation, unemployment).
+• personal, social and environmental factors that contributed to their depression (see recommendation 1.2.7 in the section on initial assessment) and that are still present (for example, relationship problems, ongoing stress, poverty, isolation, unemployment).
 [2022]

 • possible side effects, such as an increased bleeding risk or long-term effects on sexual function